 Quorum; Adjournment; Attendance by Remote Communication.

-Unless a greater or lesser quorum is required in the Articles of Incorporation or by applicable law, the Shareholders present at a meeting in person, remotely, or by proxy who, as of the record date for the meeting, were Shareholders entitled to cast at least a Simple Majority of the votes of all outstanding Shares of the Company entitled to vote at a meeting of Shareholders shall constitute a quorum at the meeting of Shareholders.
+Unless a greater or lesser quorum is required in the Articles or by applicable law, the Shareholders present at a meeting in person, remotely, or by proxy who, as of the record date for the meeting, were Shareholders entitled to cast at least a Simple Majority of the votes of all outstanding Shares of the Company entitled to vote at a meeting of Shareholders shall constitute a quorum at the meeting of Shareholders.
 The Shareholders present in person, remotely, or by proxy, at such meeting may continue to do business until adjournment, notwithstanding the withdrawal of enough Shareholders to have less than a quorum.
 When the holders of a Class of Shares are entitled to vote separately on an item of business, this bylaw applies in determining the presence of a quorum of the Class of Shares for transacting the item of business.

 Whether or not a quorum is present, a meeting of Shareholders may be adjourned by a vote of the Shares present in person, remotely, or by proxy, or by the chair of the meeting.